 - Do I work well under stress, enjoy hard work, and manage my finances particularly well?
 If you answered yes to this question, maybe you have the perfect personality to make flipping or a rental property profitable.

-Every individual should carefully consider the best option for his or her market and personal situation.
-What works in Anne Arundel County may not work in other parts of Maryland, let alone in other parts of the county.
+Every individual should carefully consider the pros and cons of fix and flip vs. renting for his or her market and personal situation.
+What works in one city may not work in another, let alone in other parts of the county.